Covid 19 coronavirus: 'Antisocial' tenants on last warning after level 4 lockdown breaches

 Two Auckland tenants are on their last warning from their landlord after holding loud late-night gatherings, some during the level 4 lockdown.

-The pair's landlord had tried to get them evicted but they've been given one more chance because of the difficulties of holding a Tenancy Tribunal hearing via video conference.
+The pair's landlord had tried to get them evicted but they've been given one more chance because of the difficulties of holding a Tenancy Tribunal hearing via teleconference.

 Property management company Charta Management Ltd applied to the Tenancy Tribunal for the right to evict Anesili Ah Ken and Patrick Shane Lui from house in Sunnyvale, west Auckland, due to "anti-social behaviour".